ashleyfae/infopreneur/README.md

 * Jetpack integration.
 * NG About Author integration.
 * WooCommerce integration - if I can be bothered.
 Maybe it's stupid to add this and EDD.
 * Easy Digital Downloads integration.
-(Almost done but tweak checkout form, maybe featured download on archive)
+(Almost done but maybe add featured download on archive)
 * Better sub-menu design
 * Run unit test.